hydrusnetwork/hydrus/docs/running_from_source.md

     2. SQLite3

         _This is optional and might feel scary, so feel free to ignore.
-It updates your python install to newer, faster database tech._
+It updates your python install to newer, faster database tech.
+You can always come back and do it later._

         Open your python install location and find the DLLs folder.
 Likely something like `C:\Program Files\Python311\DLLs` or `C:\Python311\DLLs`.
 There should be a sqlite3.dll there.
 Rename it to sqlite3.dll.old, and then open `install_dir/static/build_files/windows` and copy that 'sqlite3.dll' into the python `DLLs` folder.